The Bahá’í Faith

 “Then I saw coming through the adjoining room a small, dark-complexioned man, dressed in Western attire but wearing a fez.
 His clean-shaven face and slender figure registered indomitable strength.
 He walked with head up as though an entourage of the faithful might be following him.
 He strode in, bowed to me with an almost imperceptible nod, and held out his hand.
 As we exchanged greetings there was a smile on his lips, though this did not entirely destroy my impression of a certain aloofness in his bearing.
 He welcomed me with a sensitivity that seemed to feel, rather than hear my words.

 The expression of his dark eyes, too, gave a hint of inner judgement based not on what was said but, rather, on what was sensed.
 He was self-possessed, self-sufficient, purposeful.
 I had been told he was a man of fifty-seven, but judging from his unlined, youthful face, he might have been only forty.
-And thought I stood head and shoulders above him, I felt diminutive.
+And though I stood head and shoulders above him, I felt diminutive.
 I envied him the sense of security and holy mission in life that filled his whole soul with confidence, beyond doubt and beyond question.”

 Mountfort Mills